 Every business model has unique risks.
 Every web play, every Internet offering brings unique issues to the table, and your website agreements need to deal with those issues.
 If you’re collecting a particular type of information, then your website privacy agreements need to disclose and reflect that.
-If you are particularly risk adverse on a particular issue, then your terms of service needs to make sure that you aren’t offering any warranties that back your disclaiming warranties concerning those issues, limiting damages and controlling venue and choice of law, and some of these other things that could be very important to you.
+If you particularly risk adverse on a particular issue, then your terms of service need to make sure that you aren’t offering any warranties that back your disclaiming warranties concerning those issues, limiting damages and controlling venue and choice of law, and some of these other things that could be very important to you.

 What I always tell clients is this, your website is incredibly important to your business model.
 If you end up having someone coming to your website and engaging in a transaction with you, or perhaps just reviewing the information on the site, you may have entered into a contract with that person.
 If something goes wrong, they might sue you.
 The first thing the court is going to look at is your website agreements in order to see what the terms of your relationship are with that potential website visitor or customer.